avaframe/AvaFrame/docs/theoryCom4FlowPy.rst

 following sections.

-Spatial Input and Iterative Calculation Steps on the Path:
+Spatial input and iterative calculation steps on the path:
 ---------------------------------------------------------------

 In nature a GMF has one or more release areas that span over single or multiple release cells.
 Flow-Py computes the so